Over the last two decades I have:

-• Played in front of thousands of people on stage with several Grammy award winning artists and celebrities
+• Played in front of thousands of people on stage with several Grammy award winning artists and speakers.

 • Been able to travel with my congas and have been blessed to get paid to do what I love.
 (Playing percussion of course!)

-• Have been able to play percussion with bands rounding genres from traditional Latin to pop, Scottish music, and even
+• Have been able to play percussion with bands rounding genres from traditional latin, pop, celtic, gospel, jazz, rock, and contemporary rock just to name a few.

-However, even after playing in front of thousands the thing that has given me the most joy about playing congas is when I am able to pull them out during a family gathering and enjoy myself as I watch family members dance around the drum.
+However, even after playing in front of thousands I still receive great joy when I am able to pull out a drum during a family gathering and enjoy myself as I watch family members dance around the drum.

 “Anyone interested in the application of Latin percussion… will find William’s chronological step by step unveiling of wisdom to be highly beneficial.” – Michael Cooley